RFSMassacre/HeavenRPG/README.md

 - `/heavenrpg class <class> [class]` Change you (or another player) into a specific class.

 ## Configuration
-When configuring, any files in an inner folder like `races`, `classes`, and `spells` use an a tag on the first line to let it know what kind of class it's loading.
+When configuring, any files in an inner folder like `races`, `classes`, and `spells` use a tag on the first line to let it know what kind of class it's loading.
 This to automate the process of making these things.

 The main changes to `spells` files is that you have to know what base class name you're pulling from.
 So if it's a PotionSpell or a PassiveSpell, you have to specify that in the first line for it to load correctly.